-Computing Facilities-The fall of 2007 represents the 12th year in which each first-year student will receive a laptop computer as part of tuition.
+Computing Facilities-The fall of 2009 represents the 14th year in which each first-year student will receive a laptop computer as part of tuition.
 Students use this equipment for their four years at Houghton and own it upon graduation.
-The college continuously updates its computing services and offers network access for each bed in college-owned dormitories and townhouses as well as a campus wide wireless network.
-The majority of classrooms on campus have projection technology and there are several wired classrooms as well as two distance learning facilities.
-In January 2007 a 12 station state of the art Digital Media Lab was opened in the Chamberlain Center to support exciting new course offerings in this area.
+The college continuously updates its computing services and offers network access for each bed in college-owned dormitories and townhouses as well as a campus-wide wireless network.
+The majority of classrooms on campus have projection technology, and there are several wired classrooms as well as two distance learning facilities.
+In January 2007 a 12-station state of the art Digital Media Lab was opened in the Chamberlain Center to support exciting new course offerings in this area.
 The Art and Computer Science departments also maintain labs for department-specific applications.
 Eight computer work stations and a print center are available for student use in the Campus Center.
-In addition, a print center was added in the Chamberlain Center and other print center locations are in the planning stages for the fall of 2007.
+Print centers are also available in the Chamberlain Center and the Library.